1. Top eCommerce Supply Chain Metrics, KPIs, and Analytics

-Weekly and bi-weekly metrics illustrate the general health and survival of a business, therefore the quarterly metric is a long tail of activities that will show how well the business is flourishing.
+Weekly and bi-weekly metrics illustrate the general health and survival of a business.
+Therefore the quarterly metric is a long tail of activities that will show how well the business is flourishing.

-How to measure eCommerce success and track KPI
+7. How to measure eCommerce success and track KPI

 Now that you know the different metrics you can pick from, it’s time to shortlist them and get started.
-The first and foremost step towards getting useful insights is choosing the most suitable KPIs to track for your business, after which you can collect and analyze your data effectively.
+The first and foremost step towards getting useful insights is choosing the most suitable KPIs to track for your business.
+After this, you will be able to collect and analyze your data effectively.

-1) Set the main business objectives
+7.1) Set the main business objectives

-2) Fix short term and long term goals
+7.2) Fix short term and long term goals

-3) Present aesthetically
+7.3) Present aesthetically

-4) Organize well
+7.4) Organize well

-5) Focus on the present performance
+7.5) Focus on the present performance

 By analyzing the current performance of your business, you will have clarity on where to pivot to reach the main goal.

-6) Select the right channel
+7.6) Select the right channel

-But you should remember that the improvements seen through the metrics may differ for each platform, for they function in different ways.
+But you should remember that the improvements seen through the metrics may differ for each platform.
+This is because they each function in different ways.
 Thus, using a combination of various platforms and channels is always suggested.

-Picking the most impactful KPIs for your eCommerce business
+8. Picking the most impactful KPIs for your eCommerce business

 Presenting - the SMART approach!

-S - Specific
+8.1) S - Specific

 Be precise while picking out a metric so you know exactly what you’re tracking.
 Make sure you know why you’re tracking this metric and how it will contribute to enhancing the business.
 Doing this will help target metrics meaningfully.

-M - Make it Measurable
+8.2) M - Make it Measurable

-A - Action
+8.3) A - Action

 Select metrics that have room for adjustments and improvement.
 The insights that you’re getting from this data should provide space for areas of improvement in your business.

-R - Relevant
+8.4) R - Relevant

 The metrics you’ve chosen must provide data that are directly related to the core goals of the business.
 This way you’re continuously working towards achieving the objectives set out for the business.

-T - Time
+8.5) T - Time

-What is the benchmark and where does your business stand?
+9. What is the benchmark and where does your business stand?

 Compare the performance of your business with those of competitors in the industry.
 This way you will have more clarity as to where your business stands and which areas exactly require improvements.

-Are you ready?
+10. Are you ready?